Whorled Plectranthus (Swedish Ivy) Indoor Care, Propagation and Growing Problems

 Wilting despite regular watering

-Wilting in Whorled Plectranthus despite regular watering is an indication of root-rot disease which is brought about by soggy soil due to poor drainage.
+Wilting in Whorled Plectranthus despite regular watering is an indication of root-rot which is promoted by soggy soil brought about by poor drainage

 Leggy growth

-Regularly turn the pot to ensure the plant receives light on all sides for uniform growth and prevent lopsided growth.
+Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth as well as prevent leggy growth.
+Check out this guide on understanding light for houseplants.

 Yellowing leaves

 Overwatering or soggy soil are the cause of yellowing leaves in Whorled Plectranthus.
-Lessen watering during the cold season and ensure that the pot has a drainage hole and the soil drains easily to prevent it from getting soggy.
+Lessen watering in the cold season and ensure that the pot has a drainage hole and that the soil drains easily to prevent it from getting soggy.

 You liked it?
 Share on social media.